azukauteh/simple_shell/README.md

 # Simple Shell Project

-This is a simple shell implementation written in [programming language].
-It provides a basic command-line interface where users can execute various commands and interact with the underlying operating system.
+This is a simple shell implementation written in C. It provides a basic command-line interface where users can execute various commands and interact with the underlying operating system.

 ## Features